runeh/pote-parse/README.md

 The module is similar to [block-content-tree](https://github.com/sanity-io/block-content-to-tree-js).
-This module uses typescript, so it tried to provide type-safe versions of the parsed data.
+This module uses typescript, so it tries to provide type-safe versions of the parsed data.
 It also differs a bit in how lists are represented.

 To install: